RTinIT/vite-react-test/README.md

-# This is just testing the vite + react stack and something else.
+# This is just testing the vite + react stack.
+# Some practice.

 ## [Demo](https://rtinit.github.io/vite-react-test/)